 A Participating Institution agrees to abide by the following general responsibilities or terms:

 4.1 Education/Training/Qualifications/Resources.
 A Participating Institution will ensure that its Personnel (defined in Exhibit A) and, if it will serve as a Reviewing IRB/Reviewing IRB Institution, its IRB members have adequate education, training, qualifications, and resources to perform their roles and to safeguard the rights and welfare of Research participants.
-This responsibility includes, but is not limited to, ensuring that Personnel and IRB members (if applicable) have any locally institutionally required professional staff appointments, credentialing, insurance or other liability coverage (if required under Section 4.9 hereof), training in human subjects protections, and background checks for their assigned roles.
+This responsibility includes, but is not limited to, ensuring that Personnel and IRB members (if applicable) have any professional staff appointments, credentialing, insurance or other liability coverage (if required under Section 4.9 hereof), training in human subjects protections, and background checks for their assigned roles that are required by that Participating Institution.
 A Participating Institution’s selection of appropriate education/training requirements and other qualifications for its Personnel and its IRB members (if applicable) is at its discretion.
-A Participating Institution shall provide information or documentation regarding its Personnel’s and its IRB members’ (if applicable) education, training, and qualifications in connection with a Covered Activity as requested by the Reviewing IRB/Reviewing IRB Institution or Relying Institution(s) involved in the activity.
+A Participating Institution shall provide information regarding its Personnel’s and its IRB members’ (if applicable) education, training, and qualifications in connection with a Covered Activity as requested by the Reviewing IRB/Reviewing IRB Institution or Relying Institution(s) involved in the activity.

 4.2 Compliance with Applicable Laws, Regulations, and Institutional Requirements.
 A Participating Institution will comply, and will require its Personnel and, if it will serve as a Reviewing IRB/Reviewing IRB Institution, its IRB members, to comply, with applicable laws, regulations, and its local institutional requirements relating to the conduct and oversight of Research.
 A Participating Institution will work diligently to address and correct any noncompliance with such laws, regulations, and requirements in connection with its Covered Activities under this Agreement.

 4.3 Notification of and Compliance with Agreement Obligations.
-A Participating Institution will ensure that its Personnel and, if it will serve as a Reviewing IRB/Reviewing IRB Institution, its IRB members, are informed of and required to comply with (i) all of the Participating Institution’s obligations under this Agreement pertaining to required coordination, communication, compliance, and reporting; and (ii) the applicable policies and procedures governing the conduct of the reliance relationship as determined under Section 3.4 hereof.
+A Participating Institution will ensure that its Personnel and, if it will serve as a Reviewing IRB/Reviewing IRB Institution, its relevant IRB leadership, administrators, and staff are informed of and required to comply with (i) all of the Participating Institution’s obligations under this Agreement pertaining to required coordination, communication, compliance, and reporting; and (ii) the applicable policies and procedures governing the conduct of the reliance relationship as determined under Section 3.4 hereof.
 A Participating Institution will work diligently to address and correct any noncompliance with such obligations or policies and procedures in connection with its Covered Activities under this Agreement.

 4.4 HIPAA.
 A Participating Institution that is a HIPAA Covered Entity (defined in Exhibit A) will, if it is a Relying Institution, so inform the Reviewing IRB/Reviewing IRB Institution.
-A Participating Institution that is a HIPAA Covered Entity will perform all tasks required for its own compliance with HIPAA (defined in Exhibit A) in connection with any Research or Covered Activities under this Agreement, except that HIPAA authorization forms/language or HIPAA waivers/alterations of authorization for Research may be provided by the Reviewing IRB/Reviewing IRB Institution to the extent provided below:
+A Participating Institution that is a HIPAA Covered Entity will perform all tasks required for its own compliance with HIPAA (defined in Exhibit A) in connection with any Research or Covered Activities under this Agreement, except that HIPAA authorization forms/sections or HIPAA waivers/alterations of authorization for Research may be provided by the Reviewing IRB/Reviewing IRB Institution to the extent provided below: